Highlights and updates

 Rhode Island is one of only six states in 2017 with a Democratic state government trifecta.
 Legislation to expand access to special enrollment periods for pregnant women would almost certainly die in a state with Republican leadership, but Rhode Island has a Democratic majority in the House and Senate, and a Democratic Governor.
-S.201 was introduced in early February, and was still in committee a week later.
-But if a bill like this is going to pass, it’s chances of doing so are much better in Rhode Island than in just about any other state.
+Despite that, the legislation did not advance in 2017.

 HHS reported that 68,000 people gained health insurance coverage from 2010 to 2015 in Rhode Island, as a result of the ACA.
 And that number has continued to grow since 2015.

 As of January 2017, about 70,000 people had gained coverage as a result of Rhode Island’s Medicaid expansion, which is funded almost entirely by the federal government under the ACA.
 And also as of January 2017, there were 23,400 people receiving premium subsidies through the exchange (the majority of those folks were also receiving cost-sharing subsidies).
 The majority of the people covered under expanded Medicaid would become uninsured if the expansion were to be eliminated, and many of the people with subsidized private insurance would find their premiums unaffordable if the ACA’s subsidies were to be eliminated (note that either of those would require legislative action, and the GOP’s efforts to repeal the ACA stalled in July when the Senate failed to pass any of the measures they had proposed).

 2017 enrollment: 15 percent lower than 2016